 As a professional handyman for years, I’ve learned more than my fair share about handyman insurance … and why you need it!
-A handyman business is capable of carrying out vast array of projects.
-A business owner who is in handyman services typically does minor tasks such as home repair, painting and maintenance.
+A handyman business is capable of carrying out a vast array of projects.
+A business owner who is in handyman services typically does minor tasks such as home repair, painting, and maintenance.

 “Our customers have recommended us several times.
 This fact is because we respond to requests for a handyman very quickly, ” says Eric B. He runs a handyman business in San Jose.
 It sounds as though the business is doing fine.
 But this hasn’t always been the case.

 “One of our regular customers asked us to mount the TV and also run some electrical works.
 The TV fell down from one of our workers and it got spoilt so we had to buy another one!
 It was a big regret that we’ve not registered for insurance.
 We learned from this mistake.
 Don’t let it happen to you!
 Now we work with safety and we are sure of getting value from our business owners policy.”